 3. Alter the implementation of the current analytics platform such that no PHI is shared impermissibly

-Not surprisingly, Option 1 is not a realistic option for any organization wanting to use data to optimize user experiences and business performance.
+Not surprisingly, Option 1 is not an option we recommend to any organization wanting to use data to optimize user experiences and business performance.

 Message Sent